HL7/fhir-subscription-backport-ig/input/pagecontent/conformance.md

 * SHALL support at least one Payload Type

 ### Conformance Artifacts
-FHIR Servers claiming conformance to this Implementation Guide must conform to the expectations described in the [Server CapabilityStatement](CapabilityStatement-backport-subscription-server.html).
+FHIR Servers claiming conformance to this Implementation Guide must conform to the expectations described in the Capability Statement appropriate to the implemented FHIR version.
+For FHIR R4B, [R4B Server CapabilityStatement](CapabilityStatement-backport-subscription-server.html), and for FHIR R4, [R4 Server CapabilityStatement](CapabilityStatement-backport-subscription-server-r4.html).

 Some options of the Subscriptions Framework are not easily expressed in a `CapabilityStatement`.
 In addition to the basic support in the CapabilityStatement (e.g., resources, interactions, and operations), a conformant server SHALL support at least one [Payload Type](payloads.html) and SHOULD support one [Channel Type](channels.html) listed in this IG.